NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

 = 2.3.0 =
+* FIXED: when user can not be found by email address, findByProxyAddress returns false (gh-#146).
+Configured *Sync to WordPress* credentials are still required for logging in withe email addresses.
 * CHANGED: WordPress 5.8.1 compatibility has been checked

 = 2.2.3 =